credmark/abi-sql-view-generator/README.md

 # ABI SQL View Generator

-Generates `create view...` statements for each contracts function and event.
+Generates `create view...` statements for each contract's function and event.